cf-control/cf-control/README.md

 ##### [HINT - DEFAULT VALUES FOR SOME PARAMS]

-Since the parameters `api`, `organization` and `space` are rarely changed, there is a property file in the directory that defines default values \
+Since the parameters `api`, `organization` and `space` are rarely changed, there is a property file in the directory that defines default values
 (see `cloud.foundry.cli/src/main/resources/cf_control.properties`).

-So the default-values are:
+So the default values are:
 ```
   -a=api.run.pivotal.io
   -o=cloud.foundry.cli